 How to Start Building Your Family Tree

 Building your family tree is an exciting and accessible way to explore your family history.
 With advancements in research methods, such as genetic genealogy and affordable DNA tests, a wealth of tools and technologies are available to kickstart your genealogical journey.
-If you're unsure about where to begin, this guide will provide you with the essential steps to get started.
+But not quite sure how to get started?
+This guide breaks down exactly how to start the research process.

 Gather Key Information about Known Family Members